 - Make it part of your life.
 From the topics you propose for the debating society to the subject you choose for your dissertation, focus on the industry wherever you can

 - Have opinions.
 It’s easy to reel off the facts about a piece of finance news – but what do you take away from them?
 How have you researched the issue?
 Who have you spoken to?

 - Be honest.
 Investment banking is a hard job with long hours.
 To thrive, you have to be really passionate about your own and your company’s success

 Use Bright Network's weekly commercial awareness update to stay in the loop.

-Check out graduate programmes in investment banking and kick-start a brilliant career.
+Browse graduate jobs in investment banking and kick-start a brilliant career.